dekoza/mtgpl/rules/M14_Rulebook.rst

     mana costs.

 {W} (white mana)
     One white mana.
-Tapping a Plains makes oW.
-A card with oW in its mana cost is white.
+Tapping a Plains makes {W}.
+A card with {W} in its mana cost is white.

 {U} (blue mana)
     One blue mana.
-Tapping an Island makes oU.
-A card with oU in its mana cost is blue.
+Tapping an Island makes {U}.
+A card with {U} in its mana cost is blue.

 {B} (black mana)
     One black mana.
-Tapping a Swamp makes oB.
-A card with oB in its mana cost is black.
+Tapping a Swamp makes {B}.
+A card with {B} in its mana cost is black.

 {R} (red mana)
     One red mana.
-Tapping a Mountain makes oR.
-A card with oR in its mana cost is red.
+Tapping a Mountain makes {R}.
+A card with {R} in its mana cost is red.

 {G} (green mana)
     One green mana.
-Tapping a Forest makes oG.
-A card with oG in its mana cost is green.
+Tapping a Forest makes {G}.
+A card with {G} in its mana cost is green.

 .. _gl-tap: